AvolitesLtd/TitanManual/docs/timelines/running-and-editing-timelines.md

 When you have one or more trigger points selected, the wheels control the timecode time, target level and fade time of those triggers (some types of trigger do not have all these parameters).

-- Wheel A sets the timecode time.
+- Wheel A sets the timecode time
-- Wheel B sets the target level.
+- Wheel B sets the target level
-- Wheel C sets the fade time.
+- Wheel C sets the fade time

 You can change multiple triggers at the same time by selecting them all and using the wheels.